Crochet Mesh Cardigan | Free Pattern & Video Tutorial

 This foundation chain includes the width (horizontal length) of the front panels and the back panel.

 Note: Do fewer chains for a smaller width or more chains for a larger width.
+Your number of chains must be a multiple of 3.

 Row 1: [dc, ch1, dc] in 4th ch from hook, rep[sk2, {dc, ch1, dc} in next ch] until 2 ch left, sk1, dc (60 V-st)